Rethinking and Recomputing the Value of Machine Learning Models: Measuring model ``value''

 This conforms to intuition: if k is large, it never makes sense to predict, better go with the default.
-If k=0 (no cost for errors), we might as well always predict.
+If k=0 (no cost for errors), we might always predict since there is no penalty for applying inaccurate predictions.
+Perhaps paradoxically, this case where inaccurate predictions are harmless is when \textit{accuracy} is the metric we want to use.
 If k=1 (errors are the mirror image of correct predictions), then our threshold is 0.5.
+Figure~\ref{fig:value_selector}(a) shows how a simple threshold-based selector can be adapted to maximize model value.
+In most real-world settings, especially for complex models, the available classifier will not be perfectly calibrated.
+In these cases, the threshold can be chosen by either recalibrating the model first using existing recalibration approaches~\cite{calibration2021} and then applying Eq.~(\ref{eq:theo_thres}), or directly maximizing Eq.~(\ref{eq:simplevaluek}) over a separate validation set before testing the classifier.
+We will evaluate both strategies in our experimental evaluation (see Section~\ref{sec:calibration}).

+In deriving the threshold, we initially assumed that all errors incur equal costs.
+However, we will next demonstrate how this derivation can be readily adapted to cost-sensitive settings.